 Ice Energy Storage Technology from the Container

-Efficient cooling with off-peak electricity for buildings and plants
+Efficient Cooling with off-peak Electricity for Buildings and Industrial Facilities

 Modern variants of the ice energy storage offer the possibility of lowering energy costs without sacrificing the comfort of an air conditioning system.